 The Canadian Airports Council (CAC), a division of Airports Council International-North America, is the voice for Canada’s airports community.
-Its 54 members represent more than 100 airports, including all of the privately operated National Airports System (NAS) airports and many municipal airports.
+Its 54 members represent more than 100 airports, including all of the privately operated National Airports System (NAS) airports and many municipal airports across Canada.

-Canada’s locally managed and not for profit airports are essential community assets.
-In 2019, they supported 194,000 direct jobs, contributed $19 billion to GDP and $48 billion in direct economic outputs.
-They also remitted $6.9 billion in taxes to municipal, provincial and federal governments.
+Canada’s locally managed and not for profit airports are essential community assets, supporting 194,000 direct jobs, and contributing $19 billion to the national GDP and $48 billion in direct economic activity.
+They also remit $6.9 billion in taxes each year to municipal, provincial and federal governments.

 For more information, please contact: